expo/snack/CONTRIBUTING.md

    - [PM2](https://pm2.keymetrics.io/)
    - [direnv](https://direnv.net/docs/installation.html)
 3. Install the Node packages (`yarn install`)
-4. [chalet](https://github.com/jeansaad/chalet) is used to to run local services on the `expo.test` domain.
+4. [chalet](https://github.com/jeansaad/chalet) is used to run local services on the `expo.test` domain.
    - Update `~/.chalet/conf.json` to use `{ "tld": "test" }`
    - [Configure your system or browser to use the `.test` domain](https://github.com/jeansaad/chalet/blob/master/docs/README.md#system-configuration-recommended)
    - Restart or refresh your network settings to apply the chalet changes